DSD-resilience/my-portfolio/README.md

 # my-portfolio
-Projects that show what I do.
+Projects that show how I help people build and understand data models.